Cathay Pacific Flight 700Z: Investigation

 Upon examining the available debris, it soon became clear that the aircraft had suffered some sort of structural problem and loss of control at cruising altitude, and that the low-altitude breakup was caused by the overstressing of the airplane during an uncontrolled descent.
 Debris from the centre fuselage and right wing root showed signs of explosive "splash", and the number 3 fuel tank showed signs that it had ruptured prior to the low-altitude breakup inferred from the wreckage distribution.
 The vertical stabilizer showed signs that it had been struck by "at least one body and possibly some seats", and the horizontal stabilizer also showed signs of being damaged by debris in the air.
 Many bodies were not recovered, possibly because they had been ejected very early in this sequence.
-An investigator working at the crash site summarised that the plane suffered an explosive decompression around 1pm local time when lunch was being served and that the passengers standing in the aisle or queuing for the lavatory and cabin crew members overseeing the meal service were sucked out of the aircraft as it disintegrated.
+An investigator working at the crash site summarised that the plane suffered an explosive decompression around 1pm local time.
+According to Young, the cabin crew were found wearing serving jackets and aprons, and so "One can assume" that the crew were serving lunch at the time of the in-flight breakup.
+The passengers standing in the aisle or queuing for the lavatory and cabin crew members overseeing the meal service were sucked out of the aircraft as it disintegrated.

 Without being able to better examine the wreckage, and lacking valid flight data from the final moments of the flight, it is not known what exactly happened after 05:59 GMT.
 Investigators concluded that apparently some sort of explosive device, likely located within the passenger cabin near the right wingbox, detonated at that time, causing unknown but catastrophic damage to the aircraft, including but not limited to the damage found on the horizontal and vertical stabilizer.
 The aircraft likely descended rapidly in an "erratic" manner.
 At an undetermined point in this descent, the horizontal stabilizer separated from the airplane entirely, and eventually the fuselage broke into the three sections initially found by searchers.

+According to McBeth, experts had theorised that the person bombing the aircraft intended for it to fall into the ocean, which would make extracting information from the debris more difficult.
+McBeth said, "The Cathay Pacific bomber erred in his timing."
+The aircraft would have begun flying over water six minutes after the time the bomb detonated.